Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/01_views/01_view-events.md

         $scope.$preLoad = function(html){

-            //do some html transformation in here
+            //do some html transformations in here

             return newHtml;